sayangsep/Beatrice-Finemapping/README.md

  While running on a different data replace the ```--z``` flag with ```--z {location to the z-file}```, and  the ```--LD``` flag with ```--LD {location to the LD file}```, the ```--N``` flag with ```--N {number of subjects}```, and the ```--target``` flag with ```--target {location to store results}```.

   ### Run BEATRICE Using Python Packages
  Running BEATRICE requires three things, a 'space' separated file storing the z-scores, a 'space' separated file storing the LD matrix, and the number of subjects used to run the GWAS.
-As an example, we have proved a file containing [the zcores](example_data/Simulation_data0.z) and [the LD matrix](example_data/Simulation_data0.ld).
+As an example, we have provided a file containing [the zcores](example_data/Simulation_data0.z) and [the LD matrix](example_data/Simulation_data0.ld).
 The zscores file should contain two columns; the first column is the name of the variants, and the second column is the z-scores.

  Once the files are in the above-mentioned format you can run BEATRIC using singularity by taking the following steps:
  - Goto the folder where the github repo is downloaded.